Skip Brittenham

-Harry "Skip" Montague Brittenham II (September 6, 1941 – July 17, 2025) was an American attorney, known for his career working in Hollywood.
+Harry "Skip" Montague Brittenham II (September 6, 1941 – July 17, 2025) was an American attorney.
+He was known for representing actors and filmmakers and for his role in structuring major film financing and distribution deals in Hollywood.

 Early life and career

 Brittenham was born on September 6, 1941, in Port Huron, Michigan.
 His father joined the US Air Force during World War II, and remained in the Air Force until 1966.
 As a result, Skip grew up all over the country, moving to New York, Mississippi, Alaska, and California.

 After graduating high school, Brittenham joined the Air Force Academy.
-Although his eyesight was not good enough to become a pilot, he worked for the Air Force for a few years, before choosing to go to law school.
+Although his eyesight was not good enough to become a pilot, he served in the Air Force before attending law school.

 Brittenham graduated from the UCLA School of Law before co-founding Ziffren Brittenham LLP, with Ken Ziffren.

 Throughout his career, he represented a number of notable people, including Harrison Ford, Eddie Murphy and other actors.

 Within the entertainment industry, Brittenham was very well known and highly respected.
-At the same time, he was not well known to the general public, as he preferred to keep a low profile.
+At the same time, he was not well known to the general public, as he allegedly preferred to keep a low profile.

 Brittenham died on July 17, 2025, at the age of 83.